WHAT IS COUNSELLING LIKE?

 WHAT ARE YOUR CREDENTIALS?

 I have a Bachelor of Arts (Psychology) (Honours) Degree, and a PhD in Psychology (Social and Mental Health) awarded in 2015 at Deakin University.
+I am currently undertaking a Master of Counselling (Couples Specialisation) at Swinburne University in conjunction with Relationships Australia.
+I have completed internationally accredited training in Emotionally Focused Couples Therapy with the Australian Centre for Emotion-Focused Therapy (ACEFT).
 I am also trained in suicide first aid.
-I am currently undertaking a Master of Counselling (Couples Specialisation) at Swinburne University in conjunction with Relationships Australia whereby upon completion, I will be eligible for associate membership with the Psychotherapy and Counselling Federation of Australia (PACFA).
-I am also undertaking PACFA accredited training in action and group work processes with Psychodrama Australia, and internationally accredited training in trauma and emotion-focused therapy for individuals and couples with the Australian Institute for Emotion-Focused Therapy (AIEFT) and the Australian Centre for Emotion-Focused Therapy (ACEFT).
+I am currently undertaking PACFA accredited training in action and group work processes with Psychodrama Australia, and internationally accredited training in trauma and emotion-focused therapy for individuals with the Australian Institute for Emotion-Focused Therapy (AIEFT).

 …“When it comes to caring for the wellbeing of my clients, the learning never stops!"